Grades and Grade Point Average

 - MW — Military Withdrawal — (no grade points, no units attempted, no units completed): An “MW” means the student is a member of an active or reserve United States military service and was forced to withdraw because of military orders.
 Students shall be permitted to withdraw upon verification of such orders.
 Students must submit a copy of their orders to the Admissions and Records Office.
 Military withdrawal shall not be counted in progress probation or dismissal calculations.

 - W — Withdrawal — (no grade points, no units attempted, no units completed): A “W” grade indicates that the student has withdrawn from college or dropped from a class section prior to the specified drop date.
-The grade indicates the course has been cancelled from the student’s program of study without credit and is not included in the grade point average calculation.
+The grade indicates the course has been canceled from the student’s program of study without credit and is not included in the grade point average calculation.
 (See Withdrawal Policy)

 - EW — Excused Withdrawal — (no grade points, no units attempted, no units completed): An "EW" indicates a student has been granted an excused withdrawal from the course(s) associated with this notation.
-Effective Spring 2019, students may petition for an "EW" in the event extenuating circumstances that happen after the last date to withdraw from a course as published in the Academic Calendar.
+Effective Spring 2019, students may petition for an "EW" in the event of extenuating circumstances that happen after the last date to withdraw from a course as published in the Academic Calendar.
 For more information, see Withdrawal Policy.